raolivei/us-law-severity-map/PROMPT.md

    **Option B: Kubernetes Deployment (Raspberry Pi k3s)**

+   **Use Helm charts where applicable** - Prefer Helm charts for deployments when suitable charts exist.
+When Helm charts are not available or not suitable, use raw YAML manifests:
-   Kubernetes manifests in `/k8s` directory:
+   - Kubernetes manifests in `/k8s` directory:
      - `namespace.yaml` - Namespace definition
      - `deploy.yaml` - Next.js webapp deployment (2 replicas)
      - `service.yaml` - ClusterIP service
      - `ingress.yaml` - Ingress configuration for external access
+   - Or Helm charts in `/helm` directory if using Helm

    **Vault Secrets Management:**
    - ALL secrets managed through Vault